aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### Named constructors

-It is common to have static factory functions to instanciate objects in other languages to make clear of how it was constructed.
+It is common to have static factory functions to instanciate objects in other languages to make clear of how they were constructed.
 Dart provides a way to name constructor variants for this purpose.

 ```dart
 class Customer {